leews2001/GLSL_Mandlebrot/README.md

 }
 ```

-In the render loop, w
+In the main render loop, whenever there is a view or camera update, the Mandelbrot shader to write to the FBO, then the Upscaling shader will read from the FBO and interpolate onto the default render buffer for display.
 ```cpp
     if (b_update_cam || b_update_zoom) {
         // There is camera motion, view is being changed,